Characters of the Marvel Cinematic Universe: M–Z: M'Baku

 M'Baku (portrayed by Winston Duke) is the leader of the renegade Jabari Tribe, who shun Wakanda's technological society and have a religious reverence for gorillas, such as decorating their armor with white gorilla pelts and worshiping the ape god, Hanuman, as a part of a complex Indo-African religion rather than the Panther god Bast.
 In Black Panther, M'Baku challenges T'Challa for control of Wakanda.
 When he is defeated in combat, the latter convinces him to yield.
 M'Baku returns the favor by looking after the wounded T'Challa following the latter's fight with N'Jadaka and agreeing to look after Ramonda.
 He initially declines T'Challa's request to help fight N'Jadaka, but ultimately reconsiders and leads the Jabari into battle against him.
 Following N'Jadaka's death, M'Baku is granted a place on Wakanda's national council.

 Later, in Avengers: Infinity War, he and the Jabari join the battle against Thanos's Outriders; M'Baku survives the Blip.
 In 2023, he joins the final battle against a past version of Thanos.
-In 2025, following T'Challa's and Ramonda's deaths, and respecting M'Baku's advice during the Talokan—Wakanda War, Shuri allows M'Baku to issue a challenge for the throne of Wakanda, which she forfeits by not showing up to, indicating that M'Baku will become the new King of Wakanda.
+In 2025, following T'Challa's and Ramonda's deaths, and respecting M'Baku's advice during the Talokan—Wakanda War, Shuri abdicates the Wakandan throne and allows M'Baku to challenge for it in her absence, leading him to become the new King of Wakanda.

-As of 2025, the character has appeared in four projects: the films Black Panther (2018), Avengers: Infinity War, Avengers: Endgame, and Black Panther: Wakanda Forever (2022).
-He will return in the film Avengers: Doomsday (2026).
+As of 2026, the character has appeared in four projects: the films Black Panther (2018), Avengers: Infinity War, Avengers: Endgame, and Black Panther: Wakanda Forever (2022).
+He will return in the films Avengers: Doomsday (2026) and Black Panther III (2028).

+Marge McCaffrey

+Marge McCaffrey (portrayed by Lili Taylor) is the governor of New York.
+She is a key opponent of Mayor Wilson Fisk and his administration, but has a soft spot for Vanessa Fisk and Sheila Rivera.
+Later, Bullseye under the direction of Daredevil saves her from an assassination attempt.

+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again (2025–2027).

 Hank McCoy / Beast

 Dr. Henry "Hank" McCoy (portrayed by Kelsey Grammer), also known as Beast, is a mutant and a member of the X-Men from an alternate universe who possesses animalistic physical characteristics that include blue fur, pointy ears, fangs, and claws.

-As of 2025, the character has appeared in one project: the film The Marvels (2023).
+As of 2026, the character has appeared in one project: the film The Marvels (2023).
 He will return in the film Avengers: Doomsday.
-Grammer previously portrayed a different version of McCoy in the 20th Century Fox films X-Men: The Last Stand (2006) and X-Men: Days of Future Past (2014).
+Grammer previously portrayed a different version of McCoy in 20th Century Fox's X-Men film series.

 Kirsten McDuffie

 Kirsten McDuffie (portrayed by Nikki M. James) is a former New York assistant district attorney who became Matt Murdock's partner and founded the law firm Murdock & McDuffie with him.
+During Wilson Fisk's tenure as the Mayor of New York City, McDuffie defends the vigilantes arrested by the Anti-Vigilante Task Force (AVTF), including Karen Page and Jack Duquesne.

-As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again (2025–present).
+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.